HuachenZH/Python_leet/Math/readme.md

 - 1137: trinonacci number, recursive and iterative solution
 - 1952: is_prime()
 - 70 : fibo (iterative solution)
+- 504 : convert a number to base k

 What i learnt:
 - delete duplicates in a list